 When you go to a hospital or other medical facility, you trust the healthcare professionals there to perform their jobs well.
-We know that so many people rely on doctor to prescribe lifesaving medicines.
+We know that so many people rely on a doctor to prescribe lifesaving medicines.
 Whether they are asthma, cardiac conditions, diabetes, or another major medical problem, millions of Americans count on receiving the correct medication.

 But what happens when you or a loved one experience a medication error that causes further harm, or worse, death?

-If a healthcare professional has caused you or a loved one harm and you need a Philadelphia medication error attorney, you can count on the Weitz Firm to be by your side working to recover the compensation you deserve.
+If a healthcare professional has caused you or loved one harm and you need a Philadelphia medication error attorney, you can count on the Weitz Firm to be by your side working to recover the compensation you deserve.

 Medical mistakes are the third leading cause of death in the United States and many of those mistakes revolve around medication errors.
 In fact, medication errors are one of the most common healthcare errors in the US, leading to an estimated 7,000 annual deaths.